aljungberg/hhc/README.md

 ### Is HHC really better than base64 in URLs?

-There are three parts to this.
+There are two parts to this.

-First, if you do a naive base64 encoding, you'd rewrite your number as a binary string and then use a URL-safe base64 encoder on that binary string.
-You'd likely get a very long string out with padding on one end because your binary conversion gave you a

-First, you can't naively use a standard base64 encoder to efficiently encode numbers or binaries into URLs, because the common version is not URL-safe.
-With URL escaping on top of your encoding, you get strings much longer than what HHC would make for you.
+First, a naive base64 approach would be simple, but very inefficient.
+Take the 64 bit binary representation of your number and base64 encode it in an URL-safe manner:

+    >>> base64.urlsafe_b64encode(struct.pack("<Q", 10))
+    b'AQAAAAAAAAA='
+    >>> hhc(10)
+    '8'

+Woah, that's 12 times as long as the equivalent HHC encoding.

+Of course we can do better than this naive code (use a dynamic width binary input and strip padding).

-The second part is that even if you use URL-safe base64, HHC is still better.
+But the second part is that even if you take the time to write that, HHC is still better.
 Being radix 66 rather than radix 64, HHC is more compact.

     >>> sum(len(hhc_url_quote(num_encode_base64(n))) for n in range(10 ** 6))
     3733696